It seems straightforward: people usually have the right-of-way over motor vehicles.

 Pedestrians must use sidewalks where available.
 If there are no sidewalks, people must walk on the left side of the road or shoulder.
 See RCW 46.61.250 (emphasis added).

-This is a summary of the Revised Code of Washington state (RCW); it is not legal advice.
+This is a summary of the pedestrian traffic laws in the Revised Code of Washington state (RCW): it is not legal advice.

 “Marcus” and a friend were walking home from school.
 To get home, the kids had to cross a street that the city of Seattle knew to be extremely dangerous for pedestrians.